Arizona Substance Abuse Statistics

 You have to show active drug or alcohol use in the last 12 months for SABG eligibility.5

-Four Regional Behavioral Health Authorities (RBHAs) and three Tribal Regional Behavioral Health Authorities (TRBHAs) operate as state-managed care organizations throughout Arizona.6 You can find out about how to get into a state-funded rehab by contacting the RBHA or TRBHA in your area.
+Four Regional Behavioral Health Authorities (RBHAs) and three Tribal Regional Behavioral Health Authorities (TRBHAs) operate as state-managed care organizations throughout Arizona.6 You can find out about how to get into a state-funded facility by contacting the RBHA or TRBHA in your area.

-Yes, insurance typically covers Arizona drug rehab because of the Patient Protection and Affordable Care Act (ACA) and Mental Health Parity and Addictions Equity Act (MHPAE).
+Yes, insurance typically covers drug rehab in Arizona because of the Patient Protection and Affordable Care Act (ACA) and Mental Health Parity and Addictions Equity Act (MHPAE).
 The MHPAEA is a federal law that ensures your plan covers substance abuse treatment to the same extent it does medical and surgical care.7

 The benefits of the MHPAEA were extended by the ACA by adding drug and alcohol rehab as essential benefits for individual and small group insurance, meaning your private insurance plan should provide partial or full coverage.8